amir-hossein-rajaezadeh/flutter_page_peel_swip/README.md

 # flutter_page_peel_swip

-The #swiping_animation in this project has been achieved without the use of any third-party packages or dart packages.
+The #swiping_animation in this project has been achieved without using any third-party or dart packages.
 Every aspect of the animation has been created manually.
 I welcome any contributions and encourage you to fork the project.

+Star it if you find it interesting ⭐️